LinkedIn Statistics Every B2B Marketer Should Know

 How many people use LinkedIn in 2026?

-What type of LinkedIn post gets the most engagement?
+What type of LinkedIn post gets the most engagement in 2026?

 Is LinkedIn good for B2B marketing?